annaesvensson/yellow-example/readme.md

 ## Acknowledgements

-This extension includes feedback by Giovanni Salmeri and Steffen Schultz.
+This extension includes feedback by Giovanni Salmeri, Steffen Schultz and Mark Seuffert.
 Thank you for your help.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).